Olivier-Boudeville/Ceylan-Mobile/doc/mobile.rst

 Please feel free to enrich Ceylan-Mobile!

-A source of inspiration has been `python-gammu <https://github.com/gammu/python-gammu/>`_.
+A source of inspiration has also been `python-gammu <https://github.com/gammu/python-gammu/>`_.